Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Classification of when

+The proof of Theorem~\ref{main} is achieved in two main steps.
+We first classify the groups in the class $\cE$ modulo a conjugation in $MA$ by the following strategy.

-From now on $d=2$.
-Our strategy for achieving the classification is the following: \begin{enumerate}[-] \item We start from the case $n=1$ and therefore write $\Sigma=\sp\{\sigma\}$.
-By Proposition~\ref{conjugation}, we assume that $\sigma$ is in Sylvester canonical form (there are only three meaningful possibilities) and compute in each case $H(\Sigma)$ and its Lie algebra $\gh(\Sigma)$. \item We classify all the Lie subalgebras of $\gh(\Sigma)$ up to conjugation by $H(\Sigma)$ and compute the corresponding connected Lie subgroups, thereby obtaining all the subgroups in $\cE_2$ with $n=1$. \item We use Proposition~\ref{perp} and describe all the subgroups in $\cE_2$ with $n=2$ as those that are dual to some $G$ as before, with $n=1$.
+\begin{enumerate}[a)] \item Since $d=2$, the dimension of $\Sigma$ is either $1$ or $2$. \item We start from the case $n=1$ and therefore write $\Sigma=\sp\{\sigma\}$.
+By Proposition~\ref{conjugation}, we assume that $\sigma$ is in Sylvester canonical form (there are only three meaningful possibilities) and compute in each case $H(\Sigma)$ and its Lie algebra $\gh(\Sigma)$. \item We classify all the Lie subalgebras of $\gh(\Sigma)$ up to conjugation by $H(\Sigma)$ and compute the corresponding connected Lie subgroups, thereby obtaining all the subgroups in $\cE$ with $n=1$.
+Note that, since the abelian normal factor $\Sigma$ is fixed, the only $MA$-conjugations we can consider are those that leave invariant $\Sigma$, {\em i.e.}, the elements of $H(\Sigma)$. \item We use Proposition~\ref{perp} and describe all the subgroups in $\cE$ with $n=2$ as those that are dual to some $G$ as before, with $n=1$.
 Indeed, $\dim{\rm Sym}(2,\R)=3$ and hence $\dim(\sp\{\sigma\}^\perp)=2$.
-This completes the picture because $n\leq d=2$. \end{enumerate}
+This completes the picture. \end{enumerate} The lists of groups are given in Propositions~\ref{list1}, Propositions~\ref{list2} and Propositions~\ref{list3} according to the three possible choices of $\Sigma$.

+In the second step we identify the groups in the above three lists that are conjugated by an element $g$ of $Sp(2,\R)$, which is not in $MA$.
+Lemma~\ref{bruhat} characterizes all admissible $g$, see \eqref{br}, and the possible $\Sigma$ (see Remark~\ref{nonMA}).
+Hence, we procede by a case by case analysis, which is based on Proposition~\ref{triplette} in the appendix.